awsdocs/amazon-vpc-network-administrator-guide/doc_source/CustomerGateway-Windows.md

 ```

 `Local Tunnel Endpoint`
-The IP address for the customer gateway—in this case, your Windows server—that terminates the VPN connection on your network's side\.
-If your customer gateway is a Windows server instance, this is the instance's private IP address\.
+The IP address for the customer gateway device—in this case, your Windows server—that terminates the VPN connection on your network's side\.
+If your customer gateway device is a Windows server instance, this is the instance's private IP address\.

 `Remote Tunnel Endpoint`
 One of two IP addresses for the virtual private gateway that terminates the VPN connection on the AWS side\.